pan-dora/trellis/README.md

 ## Scaling
 * Kafka can be scaled by running `docker-compose up --scale kafka=3` where `3` is the number of brokers.
+* Scaling can be performed after trellis processing has been started.

 ## Submodule Update
 * To update submodules, run `./gradlew submoduleUpdate`